Italy national rugby union team: Six Nations era: 2000–present

 Italy gained their second Six Nations win over France when they beat them 23–18 on their opening match of the 2013 Six Nations Championship.
 Three defeats by Scotland, Wales and England followed.
 On their final game of the championship Italy won against Ireland 22–15 for the first time in a Six Nations match in front of 75,000 fans at the Stadio Olimpico.
 Overall Italy finished fourth, behind Scotland in third on points difference, to make it one of their most successful Six Nations.
 In November 2013, Italy hosted Australia at Turin for a 20–50 loss, then defeated Fiji 37–31 at Cremona and was defeated by Argentina 14–19 at Rome.

 Italy were whitewashed at the 2014 Six Nations Championship, including a 20–21 home loss to Scotland, a 7–46 loss to Ireland and an 11–52 loss to England.
 In June the team made an Asia-Pacific tour, where they were defeated by Fiji, Japan and Samoa.
 In November they scored a home win to Samoa, a two-point loss to Argentina and another loss to South Africa.

 In the 2015 Six Nations Championship, Italy took a 22–19 away win over Scotland to avoid the wooden spoon, but suffered heavy home losses to France and Wales.
 At the 2015 Rugby World Cup, they defeated Romania and Canada but lost to Ireland and France, repeating their performance of the previous three editions.

 After another poor performance in 2016, losing all their Six Nations matches, Italy hired former Ireland international and Harlequin F.C. coach Conor O'Shea to coach the team; with him they also hired IRFU developmental director Stephen Aboud to direct youth programs aimed at strengthening the level of rugby in the country.
 In June, Italy lost to Argentina and won over the United States and Canada.
 On 19 November, Italy achieved a famous upset victory by defeating South Africa 20–18 which was Italy's first win against the Springboks in 13 attempts at Stadio Artemio Franchi in Florence.
 This victory also marked their first win over one of the three big Southern Hemisphere nations (Australia, New Zealand, South Africa).

-They lost all their matches in the 2017, 2018, 2019, 2020 and 2021 Six Nations tournaments, a losing run of 32 games.
+Italy lost all their matches in the 2017, 2018, 2019, 2020 and 2021 Six Nations tournaments.

-Finally in their final match of the 2022 Six Nations Championship Italy had an historic win over Wales.
-They scored a try in the 80th minute with the conversion the final act in the match to win by 22–21 at the Principality Stadium on 19 March 2022.
+In their final match of the 2022 Six Nations Championship, Italy earned a historic victory over Wales, snapping a 36 match losing streak.
+They scored a try in the 80th minute with the conversion being the final act in the match as Les Blues went on to win by a single point (22–21), at the Principality Stadium on 19 March 2022.